 Apricot oil or apricot kernel oil is pressed from the kernels of the Prunus armeniaca (apricot fruit).
 It is light yellow/golden color oil often with a faint nutty smell.
 It is thin and light oil, full of amazing ingredients and a must in your skincare and wellness routine.

-But before learning more about apricot oil uses, let us understand the main ingredient that the apricot oil is made from.
+But before learning more about apricot oil uses and apricot oil benefits, let us understand the main ingredient that the apricot oil is made from.
 Yes, you guessed it right – The APRICOT fruit!